Go-Gurt: Background

-The original idea faced internal opposition at General Mills.
+This early idea faced internal opposition at General Mills.
 Kaufman used hotel shampoo pouches as an inspiration to create prototypes of Go-Gurt, which he made himself on a personal-care product pouching machine he rented, to convince General Mills engineers of the idea's worthiness.

 Go-Gurt became a side option in McDonald's Happy Meals in 2014 in strawberry flavor.

 Anthropologist Susan Squires claims that her ethnographic research in U.S. American families led her client to the development of Go-Gurt.

 Sub-brands

 In June 2006, frubes Fizzix, a carbonated yogurt snack, was released under the Yoplait brand.
 This "sparkling yogurt" was originally developed by Lynn Ogden, a professor in the College of Life Sciences at Brigham Young University (BYU), in 1983.
 Ogden obtained a patent in 1997 and finally found an interested licensor at General Mills in 2006.
 BYU receives 55% of the royalties, which will go toward BYU's mentoring program and research, while Ogden receives the rest.
 Fizzix was available in six flavors, but appears to have been discontinued.

 In 2005, frubes Smoothie, a drinkable yogurt for children was released.
 The product currently comes in four flavors: Strawberry Splash, Paradise Punch, Mango Blast, and Wild Berry.